tarantool/doc/doc/1.7/book/box/data_model.rst

 In Lua, a **number** is double-precision floating-point, but Tarantool allows both integer and floating-point values.
-Tarantool will try to store a Lua number as floating-point if the value contains a decimal point or is very large (greater than 100 billion = 1e14), otherwise Tarantool will store it as an integer.
+Tarantool will try to store a Lua number as floating-point if the value contains a decimal point or is very large (greater than 100 trillion = 1e14), otherwise Tarantool will store it as an integer.
 To ensure that even very large numbers are stored as integers, use the :ref:`tonumber64 <other-tonumber64>` function, or the LL (Long Long) suffix, or the ULL (Unsigned Long Long) suffix.